msamadzadegan/devops-case-study/MONITORING.md

 2. I had to increase memory limits for ML-API and Backend-API as I faced with error code 137 for both.
 It might be related to the above point.
 3. To save time, I used Gemini/Claude to polish the documentation, review the alert rules, and improve the dashboards layout.
 4. Due to lack of hardware resource, Log management solution has not been tested.
+5. Selected threshold are just for case study otherwise they need to be adjusted precisely.

 ## 1. Stack Overview